UK drivers could be ‘priced out of the electric revolution,’ study warns

-These findings are supported by the latest figures from the Society of Motor Manufacturers and Traders, which show a decrease in demand for new pure electric cars.
+These findings are supported by the latest figures from the Society of Motor Manufacturers and Traders, which show that the demand for new pure electric cars is rising more slowly than last year.
 According to the organisation, at the end of August, the year-to-date increase had fallen to 49 per cent.

 This is a sharp contrast with the numbers of earlier this year when the number of registrations between January and March was 102 per cent more than during the same period in 2021.

 To address this challenge, Buckley called for the government to approve interest-free loans to purchase used electric cars – such as those available in Scotland – across the rest of the UK.